brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 * The VC Dimension $d_{VC}$ of $\mathcal{H}$ is defined to be the largest $N$ for which $m_{\mathcal{H}}(N) = 2^N$
 * Said another way $$d_{VC} \geq N$$ $$\Leftrightarrow$$ $$\text{ there exists a data set of size $N$ such that } \mathcal{H} \text{ shatters it}$$
 * The VC Dimension gives a polynomial upper bound on $m_{\mathcal{H}}(N)$ $$m_{\mathcal{H}(N)} \leq N^{d_{VC}} + 1$$
+* VC Dimension is a measure of complexity of a hypothesis

 ## Examples